The Webster’s – UMOJA MN

 John and Lisa Webster first heard of EVOLVE Family Services after the birth of their biological daughter Addison, and right around the time of the merger of Crossroads Adoption Services and HOPE Adoption & Family Services into EVOLVE Family Services.
 They were struggling to have a second child and started looking at adoption.
 John and Lisa knew a former client of HOPE and decided to attend an adoption information session at EVOLVE.
 From that first session, their nerves surrounding adoption started to settle, and they started their adoption journey with EVOLVE Family Services.

 EVOLVE helped John and Lisa complete a home study and they were matched with their son Parker in 2016.
-EVOLVE helped provide the post-adoption support the Websters needed, and ultimately connected them with a great resource: EVOLVE’s UMOJA MN – a Black Heritage camp created to empower transracial adoptive, kinship, and foster families.
+EVOLVE helped provide the post-adoption support the Websters needed, and ultimately connected them with a great resource: EVOLVE’s UMOJA MN – a Black Heritage camp created to empower adoptive, kinship, and foster families who are parenting African American children.

 Minnesota has significant racial disparities in its child welfare system.
 Black children, and those identifying as two or more races, experience out-of-home care at a rate of approximately three to five times that of white youth.
 EVOLVE has always held a strong value on education and worked to prepare families for the unique experience of parenting across cultures and many types of diversity.
-Sadly, many foster and adoptive parents across the state and country are often inadequately prepared for the experience of becoming a transracial family.
+Sadly, many foster and adoptive parents across the state and country are often inadequately prepared for the experience of parenting an African American child.

 John and Lisa described how different UMOJA MN felt from other events because it was supportive of their whole family in a multitude of ways and comforting for them to share and compare stories and experiences with other families.
 Lisa also noted that it felt good to be “surrounded by and interacting with families that looked similar to ours.”